bishDOTexe/bishDOTexe.github.io/_posts/2022-07-13-enumeration_using_gobuster.md

 As a practical example, lets say that during an nmap scan of 10.10.2.0/24, you identify open http/https ports 80/443 on 10.10.2.5.
 Because of this, you navigate to 10.10.2.5 within a web browser.
 You could begin randomly appending '/admin' or '/login' to the end of the URL to see if anything exists and successfully loads a page.
+Despite your greatest efforts, this will turn out to be quite time consuming.
-Or, you could install and utilize a directory enumeration tool such as 'gobuster'.
+To alleviate this burden, you can install and utilize a directory enumeration tool such as 'gobuster' to do the work for you.

 <h1>gobuster Installation</h1>